Praise be to Allah.

 So the lion ate the white bull.

-A few days later, the lion said to the red bull: “You and I look alike, your color and mine are similar.
+A few days later, the lion said to the red bull: “You and I look alike, your colour and mine are similar.
 What do you say I eat the black bull, and the forest will be ours.”

 The red bull replied: “Go ahead, eat him.”